superlinked/VectorHub/docs/use_cases/hybrid_search_&_rerank_rag.md

 But each of vector similarity search and keyword search has its own strengths and weaknesses.
 Vector similarity search is good, for example, at dealing with queries that contain typos, which usually don’t change the overall intent of the sentence.
 However, vector similarity search is not as good at precise matching on keywords, abbreviations, and names, which can get lost in vector embeddings along with the surrounding words.
 Here, keyword search performs better.

 That being said, keyword search is not as good as vector similarity search at fetching relevant results based on semantic relationships or meaning, which are only available via word embeddings.
-For example, a keyword search will relate the words *“the river bank”* and *“the Bank of America”* even though there is no actual semantic connection between the terms.
-Keyword search could potentially utilize vector search, although the prevailing approach among most tools is to implement it via a distinct methodology.
-This disparity underscores the relevance of Hybrid Search in such scenarios.
+For example, a keyword search will relate the words *“the river bank”* and *“the Bank of America”* even though there is no actual semantic connection between the terms - a difference to which vector similarity search is sensitive.
+Keyword search would, therefore, benefit from vector search, but the prevailing approach is not to combine them but rather to implement them separately using distinct methodologies.

 In hybrid search - a keyword-sensitive semantic search approach, we combine vector search and keyword search algorithms to [take advantage of their respective strengths while mitigating their respective limitations](https://techcommunity.microsoft.com/t5/ai-azure-ai-services-blog/azure-ai-search-outperforming-vector-search-with-hybrid/ba-p/3929167).